Preterm labor and premature birth

 - Getting pregnant too soon after having a baby.
 For most women, it’s best to wait 18 to 23 months before getting pregnant again.
 Some women can’t wait this long because of their age or other reasons.
 Talk to your provider about what’s right for you.

 - Having a family history of premature birth.
-This means that someone in your family has had a premature baby.
+This means someone in your family (like your mother, grandmother or sister) has had a premature baby.
+If you were born prematurely, you’re more likely than others to give birth early.

 - Exposure to the medicine DES, a man-made form of the hormone estrogen.
 This includes being exposed to DES in the womb (your mother took DES when she was pregnant with you).